We Support our International Students to Feel Welcome and Safe While they are Away from Home.

 Careers Advisors

-• We have three full time teachers of Career Education who are responsible for providing advice and guidance for our students on their education and career pathway.
+• We have a dedicated Career Advisor for our International students who is responsible for providing advice and guidance for our students on their education whilst they are in New Zealand.

 Guidance Counsellor

-• We have one full time Counsellor who is responsible for providing counselling services for our students.
+• We have two full time Counsellors who are responsible for providing counselling services for our students.

 Health Nurse and Doctor